fopeiro/docs/Download Spotify content from an Android phone.md

 sshd
 ```

+The SSH daemon will listen to port 8022 by default in Termux, instead of the usual port 22.

 OpenSSH will require a login with a user and a password to open a remote SSH session, you can set the password by running:

 ```